 I spent two summer seasons as a support person at the Amundsen-Scott South Pole Station, an Antarctic science base dedicated to astronomy, aeronomy, cosmology, and astrophysics.

-There are telescopes that take measurements of the cosmic microwave background to learn about the universe and the big bang, a neutrino detector that is encompassed in a cubic kilometre of ice, a NOAA laboratory that does research on the cleanest air in the world, and a hydroponic growth chamber that is similar to the Lunar Greenhouse prototype.
+On the Amundsen-Scott South Pole Station, there are telescopes that take measurements of the cosmic microwave background to learn about the universe and the Big Bang, a neutrino detector that’s encompassed in a cubic kilometre of ice, an NOAA laboratory that researches the cleanest air in the world, and a hydroponic growth chamber that is similar to the Lunar Greenhouse prototype.

-We work a ton!
+We work a TON!
 The workday is 7:30 to 5:30 (New Zealand time) for most departments, six days a week.
-Lots of people work a lot of overtime, too.
+Many people work a lot of overtime, too.

 Working outside in Antarctica can be pretty brutal.
-You have to take a lot of warm-up breaks and use hand-warmers in your mittens, and you have to eat a lot just to get the calories your body needs to stay warm, and drink lots and lots of water because it’s so dry and the altitude is so high.
+You have to take a lot of warm-up breaks and use hand warmers in your mittens.
+You also have to eat a lot just to get the calories your body needs to stay warm – and drink lots and lots of water because it’s so dry and the altitude is so high.
 Getting dehydrated while working in Antarctica feels like hell, and it’s easy to do.

 Living in Antarctica